Resource Catalogue⚓︎

 kubectl -n rm get pod --selector='io.kompose.service=pycsw' --output=jsonpath={.items[0].metadata.name}

-To facilitate the loading of records via the pycsw pod, a helper script load-records
+To facilitate the loading of records via the pycsw pod, a helper script load-records has been provided in the git repository that hosts this document

-git clone git@github.com:EOEPCA/deployment-guide
+git clone -b eoepca-v1.4 git@github.com:EOEPCA/deployment-guide

 cd deployment-guide